elastx/elx-docs/content/en/docs/dbaas/dbaas-getting-started.md

 ### Create a new database user

 1. Select the datastore in which you wish to create a new user.
-2. Navigate to the ‘Users’ tab, Click on ‘Create Admin user’.
+2. Navigate to the *Users* tab, Click on *Create Admin user*.
 3. Add a Username and a Password.
 For MariaDB/MySQL select the database that the user should be associated with.

 ### Delete a database from your datastore

 1. Select the datastore in which you wish to delete a database in.
-2. Navigate to the *Databases* tab, find the desired database under the 'Actions' column, and click the trash bin icon to remove the selected database.
+2. Navigate to the *Databases* tab, find the desired database under the *Actions* column, and click the trash bin icon to remove the selected database.
 3. Confirm the delete action in the confirmation window.